 My relationship with the universe and everyone in it had been under threat for so long during my pregnancy journey that it was a struggle to find my place in the world again after giving birth to my daughter.
 It was around this time that I had to seriously revise my list of mental health professionals with whom I was comfortable speaking, as the effectiveness of each relationship varied widely.
 Through this revision process, I developed a much deeper understanding of the purpose, limitations, strengths and weaknesses of each relationship in terms of my needs at the time.
 This process also led to an epiphany–that the support I was receiving could help me feel more stable, but could only get me so far towards achieving vitality and thriving in life.
 I realised that what I needed was not only an action plan for fulfilment; I needed to be on the other side of the conversation.
 This, along with a deeper understanding of my changing career needs was the catalyst for my launch into coaching as an explicit career focus.

 It is within the coaching space that I am most authentically in my element.
 Witnessing my clients’ breakthrough moments and helping them reach their goals is a truly rewarding experience.
 I come out of each session feeling uplifted, inspired and grateful for the encounter.

 Now, how can we work together to help you design your customised personal transformation curriculum?
 Book a free online consultation with me to find out!
-Please note that in-person consultations are temporarily unavailable due to the COVID-19 outbreak.
-That said, through the power of technology, I can work with you wherever you are in the world.
+We can meet face-to-face at my private office at 91 Commercial Rd.
+Teneriffe, QLD, Australia, online via Zoom, or by phone.